sambacha/fontParts/documentation/source/objectref/valuetypes/index.rst

 Integer/Float
 -------------

-Integers and floats are interchangable in FontParts (unless the specification states that only one is allowed).
+Integers and floats are interchangeable in FontParts (unless the specification states that only one is allowed).

 .. _type-coordinate: